NIAMS Guidance for New COVID-19 Research and Supplemental Funding

 New Programs for SARS-CoV-2/COVID-2019 Response

-In addition to administrative supplements, NIAMS offers funding opportunities through NIH wide competitive revision and administrative supplement programs.
+In addition to administrative supplements, NIAMS offers funding opportunities through its own NOSI as well as NIH wide programs.
 These include:

-- RADx-UP Program- NIH created the Rapid Acceleration of Diagnostics (RADx) Program to develop, validate, improve, and implement testing and to accelerate research and develop technologies for rapid testing at the point of care.
-NIAMS is participating in the following NOSIs and FOAs under this program:
+- RADx Program - NIH created the Rapid Acceleration of Diagnostics (RADx) Program to develop, validate, improve, and implement testing and to accelerate research and develop technologies for rapid testing at the point of care.
+NIAMS is participating in the following NOSIs and FOAs under the RADx Underserved Populations (RADx-UP) program:

 - Notice of Special Interest (NOSI) regarding the Availability of Urgent Competitive Revisions and Administrative Supplements for Research on Coronavirus Disease 2019 (COVID-19) in Individuals with Down Syndrome for the INCLUDE Project (NOT-OD-20-129).